Can I appeal my case?

 The clerk is often the first person small claims court litigants interact with in their case.
 The clerk is knowledgeable at all of the procedures and will be able to inform you of any specific local procedures for Sabine County.
 We recommend calling the clerk’s office to ensure the courthouse is open.
 Remember, the court clerk is trained to assist with procedural questions, but is not able to give legal advice.

 Judges for Small Claims Court Cases in Sabine County

-A Justice of the Peace for Sabine County hears small claims court cases for Sabine County.
+The justice of the peace for Sabine County presides over small claims court actions for Sabine County.

 Sabine County Court Locations

 Precinct 1 Place 1 Courthouse in the City of Hemphill

 This courthouse is located at:P O Box 219 Hemphill, TX 75948